 Surrogacy is a hot topic in the Indian media right now - and newspapers, magazines and TVs are full of talk-shows and reports as to how India is poised to become the next surrogacy outsourcing capital of the world.
 Not only does India have a number of successful IVF clinics; there are a lot of women who are willing to be surrogates, so that surrogacy costs a fraction of what it would in the West.
 While a surrogacy treatment cycle would be about US $ 50000 in the US, it is about one half to one fifth the price in India - a bargain by any standards !
 And in this day and age of globalisation and market-driven economies, there is considerable demand for this service!

-The amount of media attention which surrogacy attracts is huge, but it is completely disproportionate to its utility in real life.
+The amount of media attention that surrogacy attracts is huge, but it is completely disproportionate to its utility in real life.
 Surrogacy stories are full of human interest, which is why they are so popular, but what I find very disappointing is the fact that the media does not provide the right perspective while covering this topic.
-I feel the failing is because of innumeracy - of not realising how uncommonly this particular treatment is needed in the first place !
+I feel the failing is because of innumeracy - of not realising how uncommonly this particular treatment is needed in the first place!